paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-020-emergency-powers-to-eliminate-budget-deficits.md

 Pub.
 L. 107–312, § 1, Dec.
 2, 2002, 116 Stat.
 2456, provided that: “Upon enactment of this Act [Dec.
 2, 2002], the Director of the Office of Management and Budget shall reduce any balances of direct spending and receipts legislation for all fiscal years under section 252 of the Balanced Budget and Emergency Deficit Control Act of 1985 [[2 U.S.C.
 902](./chapter-020-emergency-powers-to-eliminate-budget-deficits.md#section-902)] to zero.”

 #### Pay-As-You-Go Adjustment
 Pub.
 L. 107–117, div.
 C, § 102, Jan.
 10, 2002, 115 Stat.
-2342, provided that: “In preparing the final sequestration report for fiscal year 2002 required by section 254(f)(3) of the Balanced Budget and Emergency Deficit Control Act of 1985 [[2 U.S.C.
-904(f)(3)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section904/f/3&num=0&edition=prelim)], the Director of the Office of Management and Budget shall change any balance of direct spending and receipts legislation for fiscal years 2001 and 2002 under section 252 of that Act [[2 U.S.C.
-902](./chapter-020-emergency-powers-to-eliminate-budget-deficits.md#section-902)] to zero.”
+2342, provided that in preparing the final sequestration report for fiscal year 2002 required by [section 904(f)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section904/f/3&num=0&edition=prelim), the Director of the Office of Management and Budget should change any balance of direct spending and receipts legislation for fiscal years 2001 and 2002 under this section to zero.

 #### Conforming Paygo Scorecard With Transportation Equity Act for 21st Century
 Pub.
 L. 105–178, title VIII, § 8102, June 9, 1998, 112 Stat.
 492, as amended by Pub.
 L. 105–206, title IX, § 9013(c), July 22, 1998, 112 Stat.
 865, provided that: “Upon the enactment of this Act [June 9, 1998], the Director of the Office of Management and Budget shall not make any estimates under section 252(d) of the Balanced Budget and Emergency Deficit Control Act of 1985 [[2 U.S.C.
 902(d)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section902/d&num=0&edition=prelim)] of changes in direct spending outlays and receipts for any fiscal year resulting from this title [see Tables for classification] or from section 1102 of this Act [former [23 U.S.C.
 104](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title23-section104&num=0&edition=prelim) note].”